linkdata/rap/README.md

 A RAP *exchange* maintains the state of a request-response sequence or WebSocket connection.
 It also handles the per-exchange flow control mechanism, which is a simple transmission window with ACKs from the receiver.
 Exchanges inject *frames* into the connection for transmission.

-A RAP *frame* is the basic structure within a stream.
+A RAP *frame* is the basic structure within a connection.
 It consists of a *frame header* followed by the *frame body* data bytes.

 A RAP *frame header* is 32 bits, divided into a 16-bit Size value, a 3-bit control field and a 13-bit exchange Index.
-If Index is 0x1fff (highest possible), the frame is a stream control frame and the control field is a 3-bit MSB value specifying the frame type:
+If Index is 0x1fff (highest possible), the frame is a connection control frame and the control field is a 3-bit MSB value specifying the frame type:
 * 000 - reserved, may not have payload
 * 001 - reserved, but expect Size to reflect payload size
 * 010 - Ping, Size is bytes of payload data to return in a Pong